nblilili/Learn-vuepress/docs/en/00_o2o_audio/05_adv_func/00_call_management/C++.md

 ![../../../../\_images/enablevideostream.jpg](../../../../_images/enablevideostream.jpg)

-- If A starts sending video streams, the return value of A’s item-\>getUploadVideoStreamSelf() is true, and B uses the item-\>getUploadVideoStreamOther() method (the return value is true) to determine the sending status of A’s video streams.
+- If A turns on sending video streams, the return value of A’s item-\>getUploadVideoStreamSelf() is true, and B uses the item-\>getUploadVideoStreamOther() method (the return value is true) to determine the sending status of A’s video streams.

-- If A closes sending video streams, the return value of A’s item-\>getUploadVideoStreamSelf() is false, and B uses the item-\>getUploadVideoStreamOther() method (the return value is false) to determine the sending status of A’s video streams.
+- If A turns off sending video streams, the return value of A’s item-\>getUploadVideoStreamSelf() is false, and B uses the item-\>getUploadVideoStreamOther() method (the return value is false) to determine the sending status of A’s video streams.
 B will